Culture Portfolio

 Assessment Development

 The assessment team creates, maintains, and implements assessments for ICCM clients, such as the Cross-Cultural Competence Navigator.
-Developed assessments are centered around ICCM's lines of effort: culture, teams and collaboration, and diversity, equity, and inclusion.
+Developed assessments are centered around ICCM's lines of effort: culture, teams and collaboration, and management practices.

 IAAP ARTS Committee